H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Tools/TokenTacticsV2.md

     $MSGraphToken.access_token (This is the generated access token from the previous command)

-#### 2) Specify the device and so we can again pretend to be an Android device, and successfully get an access token for the Azure Resource Management ARM API
+#### 2) Specify the device, so we can again pretend to be an Android device, and successfully get an access token for the Azure Resource Management ARM API

     Invoke-RefreshToAzureManagementToken -Domain DOMAIN.CORP -RefreshToken $refreshtoken -Device AndroidMobile -Browser Android